Pattern hair loss: Androgen-independent

 Minoxidil dilates small blood vessels; it is not clear how this causes hair to grow.
 Other treatments include tretinoin combined with minoxidil, ketoconazole shampoo, dermarolling (Collagen induction therapy), spironolactone, alfatradiol, topilutamide (fluridil), topical melatonin, and intradermal and intramuscular botulinum toxin injections to the scalp.
+The drug PP405 is a potential treatment which works by stimulating follicular mitochondria.
+It is currently in Phase II human clinical trials.

 Female pattern

 There is evidence supporting the use of minoxidil as a safe and effective treatment for female pattern hair loss, and there is no significant difference in efficiency between 2% and 5% formulations.
 Finasteride was shown to be no more effective than placebo based on low-quality studies.
 The effectiveness of laser-based therapies is unclear.
 Bicalutamide, an antiandrogen, is another option for the treatment of female pattern hair loss.

 Procedures

 More advanced cases may be resistant or unresponsive to medical therapy and require hair transplantation.
 Naturally occurring units of one to four hairs, called follicular units, are excised and moved to areas of hair restoration.
 These follicular units are surgically implanted in the scalp in close proximity and in large numbers.
 The grafts are obtained from either follicular unit transplantation (FUT) or follicular unit extraction (FUE).
 In the former, a strip of skin with follicular units is extracted and dissected into individual follicular unit grafts, and in the latter individual hairs are extracted manually or robotically.
 The surgeon then implants the grafts into small incisions, called recipient sites.

 Cosmetic scalp tattoos can also mimic the appearance of a short, buzzed haircut.